 Roots: A movie

-Originally, Jugger has been invented by the director/writer of the movie "Blood of Heroes", Dabid Webb Peoples, who told me about his intentions during my research for the Jugger book.
+Originally, Jugger has been invented by the director/writer of the movie "Blood of Heroes", Dabid Webb Peoples, who told me about his intentions during my research for the first Jugger book ever written .
 In the movie, it was a brutal, post-apocalyptic sport, where the players fight for food and money: screw nuts (sex only seems to be the usual after-show party element, not, as it is often said, the goal of The Game itself).

 The movie becomes a sport

-Meanwhile, Jugger has become an official sport, with some 30 teams and about a dozend tournaments nationwide.
+Meanwhile, Jugger has become an official sport, with hundets of teams and dozends of tournaments nationwide.
 But some Australians enjoy playing it since 2000 as well, and even some guys in Denmark, Spain and Costa Rica.
-A national Jugger league (the Jugger Liga) has been founded, and in 2006, we had seven tournaments.
 We also do have rules discussions at length, of course - see below.
 Right now, Jugger seems to go off like hell.
 The first German Open were held at Berlin in 2008, with Australia and Ireland playing along with 28 German teams.And the first book on Jugger has been translated and is available in English now: Jugger.
 A post-apocalyptic sport for all occasions.

 Fighting for a dog's skull as a regular sport?
 Sure!
 The skull is made of a thick cellfoam, the clubs are well padded, the chain is made of plastic with a softball at one end.
 You don't hit your opponent hard, but try to touch him quickly.
 If You manage to touch him (except on the head), than he has to get down and wait for some seconds, before he can rejoin the game.